St. Petersburg Child Sexual Abuse Lawyer

 Children may not always disclose they are victims of sexual abuse, especially if they are young or received threats from the abuser.
 Looking out for various signs of this issue may help you stop it and hold the perpetrator accountable.

-Kids First of Florida states that common indicators of child sexual abuse are:
+According to Kids First of Florida, common indicators of child sexual abuse may include:

 • Sudden behavioral changes like aggression or bedwetting